The journey to Charco Azul is as stunning as the destination.

 Guardarraya Beach

-Patillas has several "hidden" beaches, known mostly to locals and just as uniquely beautiful as any of their more famous counterparts.
-Guardarraya beach's coast is a mix of sand and rocks so bring water shoes.
-The water is shallow close to the shore and the waves are gentle making it the perfect beach for families with young kids.
-Along the PR-3 road, which leads right to the beach, there are numerous rustic chinchorros and restaurants selling fritters as well as freshly caught fish and seafood.
+Patillas has several "hidden" beaches, known mostly to locals but just as uniquely beautiful as any of their more famous counterparts.
+Guardarraya Beach's coast is a mix of sand and rocks, so bring water shoes.
+The water is shallow close to the shore and the waves are gentle, making it the perfect beach for families with young kids.
+Along the PR-3 road, which leads right to the beach, there are numerous rustic chinchorros and restaurants that sell fritters, freshly caught fish, and seafood.

 Villa Pesquera Beach

 Considered the main beach of Patillas, Villa Pesquera has a lovely coastline apt for swimming and snorkeling, as well as recreational facilities that provide the opportunity to do water sports such as kayaking, jet skiing, and paddleboarding.
-There are restaurants, picnic tables for public use, and restrooms and showers attached to a three-story lookout from where visitors can enjoy the view of the southeastern coastline.
+There are restaurants, picnic tables for public use, and restrooms and showers attached to a three-story lookout where visitors can enjoy the coastal views.

 Lago Patillas

-The Patillas Lake is a man-made lake that serves as a reservoir for the southeastern region.
-Perfect for fishing or for enjoying the view from lakeside restaurant La Pared where you can savor traditional Puerto Rico food, including seafood-stuffed mofongo.
+Patillas Lake is a man-made lake that serves as a reservoir for the southeastern region.
+Perfect for fishing or for enjoying the view from lakeside restaurant La Pared, where you can savor traditional Puerto Rico food, including seafood-stuffed mofongo.